aws-samples/sagemaker-external-repo-access/documentation/deployment-guide.md

 After a successful stack deployment, the status changes from `CREATE_IN_PROGRESS` to `CREATE_COMPLETE`.

 ## Post-Deployment
-❗ Please note - We are using an IP-based webhook to connect from the private Git repository to CodePipeline.
-In a Production environment, we recommend the use of a webhook secret to ensure that POST requests sent to the payload URL originate from your private repo.
-When you set a secret, you will receive the X-Hub-Signature and X-Hub-Signature-256 headers in the webhook POST request.
+We are using a token-based webhook to connect from the private GitHub repository to CodePipeline.
+The webhook token ensures that POST requests sent to the payload URL originate from your private repo.
+When you set a token, you will receive the X-Hub-Signature and X-Hub-Signature-256 headers in the webhook POST request.

 ## Testing and Validation
 see [Testing and Validation](../documentation/testing-and-validation.md)